MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 Tensor
 ~~~~~~

-Tensor parameters can be retrieved from the ``Tensor`` class.
+Tensor parameters can be retrieved from the `Tensor`_ class.

 It allows to get some useful information such as the data type, the number of dimensions, the number of elements, the size in bytes or the quantization parameters.

 There are 2 kinds of tensors:

-* InputTensor: Offers services to load input data inside MicroAI input tensors before running an inference.
+* `InputTensor`_: Offers services to load input data inside MicroAI input tensors before running an inference.
 Tensor input data must be one of the types supported by MicroAI (see Tensor.DataType).
-* OutputTensor: Offers services to retrieve output data from MicroAI output tensors after running an inference.
+* `OutputTensor`_: Offers services to retrieve output data from MicroAI output tensors after running an inference.
 Tensor output data must be one of the types supported by MicroAI (see Tensor.DataType).

 Classes Summary
 ~~~~~~~~~~~~~~~

 Main classes:

-* ``MLInferenceEngine``: Loads a model, get its tensors and runs inferences on it.
+* `MLInferenceEngine`_: Loads a model, get its tensors and runs inferences on it.
-* ``Tensor``: Retrieves a tensor information.
+* `Tensor`_: Retrieves a tensor information.
-* ``InputTensor``: Loads input data before running an inference.
+* `InputTensor`_: Loads input data before running an inference.
-* ``OutputTensor``: Retrieves output data after running an inference.
+* `OutputTensor`_: Retrieves output data after running an inference.

 Stateless and immutable classes:

-* ``Tensor.DataType``: Enumerates MicroAI data types.
+* `Tensor.DataType`_: Enumerates MicroAI data types.
-* ``Tensor.QuantizationParameters``: Represents quantized parameters of a tensor.
+* `Tensor.QuantizationParameters`_: Represents quantized parameters of a tensor.

 .. _microai_configuration: